RealSoerensen/CSGO-AI-AIMBOT/README.md

 For the program to work you will also need CUDA Toolkit 11.4.0.
 The toolkit can be downloaded here: https://developer.nvidia.com/cuda-11-4-0-download-archive

 When installed you will need cuDNN.
-The folder with the needed files can be found in "AI_Bot"-folder.
+The folder with the needed files can be found in "AI_Bot"-folder, called "CUDA".
 Simply drag the folder into the "NVIDIA GPU Computing Toolkit"-folder.
 If you installed it without changing install directory it will be located here: C:\Program Files\NVIDIA GPU Computing Toolkit.